dongzhuoer/homesite/content/post/2018/01-07-bashrc.md

 For everyone using Linux (maybe someone using Windows as well), though he may not feel for environment variables, he is possibly very familiar with `PATH`, and usually struggle with it for a hard time.

 Indeed, `PATH` is very important, but its meaning is very sophisticated.
-This contributes a lot to the steep learining curve of Linux, since you have to understand a very obscure concept at the very beginning ^[If you don't settle `PATH` properly, you would meet endless trouble.].
+This contributes a lot to the steep learining curve of Linux, since you have to understand a very obscure concept at the very beginning.
+(If you don't settle `PATH` properly, you would meet endless trouble.)

 It is very common to spend a long time in thoroughly understanding `PATH`.
 I spent about a year (since I first used it) or more than a year and a half (since I first contacted it).